dryajov/distributed-web-ucr/presentation.md

 - Dmitri Ryajov
 - go by `dryajov` everywhere
-- working on IPFS - specifically on the js-ipfs circuit relaying so far
+- working on IPFS - specifically on the js-ipfs circuit relaying

 ---